Michael Brecker: Instruments

-Early in his career, Brecker played a Selmer Super Balanced Action saxophone, later moving to a lacquer-finished Selmer Mark VI tenor saxophone with silver-plated neck, fitted with a Dave Guardala MB1 mouthpiece and LaVoz medium reeds.
-His earlier mouthpieces included a metal Otto Link 'New York' STM (during the mid-1970s) and a metal Dukoff in the late 1970s and early 1980s.
+Early in his career, Brecker played a Selmer Super Balanced Action tenor saxophone, later moving to a lacquer-finished with a silver-plated neck, fitted with a Dave Guardala MB1 mouthpiece and LaVoz medium reeds.
+His earlier mouthpieces included a metal Otto Link "New York" Super Tone Master (during the mid-1970s) and a metal Dukoff in the late 1970s and early 1980s.

-From 1986/7 onwards he played EWI, starting with a Nyle Steiner EWI "Steinerphone", one of only a handful made.
-A couple of years later he moved on to the first Akai version, the EWI1000 with built-in MIDI.
-By 1991, his EWI was controlling two racks of modules including a Lexicon Jam-man, and an Oberheim Matrix 12 synth - this configuration is visible in the 1991 Paul Simon's Concert in the Park.
-Nyle Steiner continued to develop and adapt instruments for Brecker, including the 2004 Rad EWI (which is played with the hands side-by-side) and a newer in-line model, while Michael moved away from racks of sound modules to a wireless PowerBook/Logic based system.
+From 1986/7 onwards he played EWI (Electronic Wind Instrument), starting with a Kyle Steiner EWI "Steinerphone", one of only a handful made.
+A couple of years later, he moved on to the first Akai version, the EWI1000 with built-in MIDI.
+By 1991, his EWI was controlling two racks of modules including a Lexicon JamMan, and an Oberheim Matrix 12 synth – this configuration is visible in the 1991 Paul Simon's Concert in the Park.
+Nyle Steiner continued to develop and adapt instruments for Brecker, including the 2004 Rad EWI (which is played with the hands side-by-side, rather than one above the other) and a newer in-line model, while Michael moved away from racks of sound modules to a wireless PowerBook/Logic–based system.

 Brecker also played the drums as he often talked about time, or rhythm, being musically the most important.
 He displayed his drum prowess during shows with his own ensembles or accompanying students during masterclasses.